About this course

 Learn how to harness recent unprecedented advances in genomic technologies to improve patient outcomes on this master's in genomics.
 You’ll gain experience of exploring and applying data gained through sampling, sequencing and interpreting genomic information in both clinical and academic research.

-You’ll be able to tailor your learning to your professional needs.
+You’ll be able to tailor your learning to meet your professional goals.

 - MSc Genomics - choose from a wide range of optional modules to enhance your core genomics learning on this flexible pathway.

-- MSc Genomic Informatics - you’ll develop specialist knowledge of genomics informatics, the science of problem-solving using data, and will be able to choose to study topics such as programming and machine learning.
+- MSc Genomics (Informatics) - you’ll develop specialist knowledge of genomics informatics, the science of problem-solving using data, and choose from topics such as programming and machine learning.

-- MSc Genomic Medicine - you’ll study the impact of genomics in medicine, with core learning in genomics guided treatment and focus on the treatment of common and rare diseases.
+- MSc Genomics (Medicine) - you’ll study the impact of genomics in medicine, with core learning in stratified medicine and how genomics influences patient care.

-Genomics medicine and bioinformatics are specialist research areas of the University.
-You’ll benefit from our work with the Wessex Regional Genetics Service and the Wessex Regional Genetics Laboratory.
+Genomic medicine and bioinformatics are specialist research areas of the University.
+You’ll benefit from our close work with colleagues in local NHS departments, such as Wessex Clinical Genetics Service and genomic testing laboratories.

-During your research project, you’ll work alongside our research groups.
-You’ll be able to contribute to the development of genomics with the very real possibility of your research being published.
+During your research project, you’ll work alongside our research groups to contribute to the development of genomics, with many of our students publishing their work.

 This course is available to take as an intercalated degree for undergraduate medical students.
 Intercalation means that you'll take a year out of your undergraduate medicine degree to gain this extra award.